Corban-Dallas/BullsEye/README.md

 # BullsEye
-Simple iOS game maded by tutorial from www.raywenderlich.com in MVP design pattern.
+A simple iOS game maded by tutorial from www.raywenderlich.com in MVP design pattern.